2006 Men's Ice Hockey World Championships

 The 2006 Men's Ice Hockey World Championships was the 70th such event hosted by the International Ice Hockey Federation.
 Teams representing 45 countries participated in four levels of competition.
 The competition also served as qualifications for division placements in the 2007 competition.
 In the Division I Championship held in April, Germany and Austria were promoted to the Championship division while Israel and Croatia were demoted to Division II.
 In the Division II competition, Romania and China were promoted, South Africa and New Zealand were relegated to Division III.
 In the Division III competition, Iceland and Turkey were promoted to Division II for 2007.

-The 2006 IIHF World Championship was held in Latvia between May 5 and May 21, 2006 with events being held in Riga.
+The 2006 IIHF World Championship was held in Latvia between May 5 and May 21, 2006, with events being held in Riga.
 Sweden won the championship with a 4–0 victory in the final against the Czech Republic.

 Championship

 The Championship division was contested from May 5 to May 21, 2006.
 Participants in this tournament were placed into groups of four with the top three teams in each group advancing to the qualifying round.
-Teams which finished last in the group were sent to the relegation round where the top bottom teams were relegated to the 2007 Division I tournament.
+Teams which finished last in the group were sent to the relegation round, from where the two bottom teams were relegated to the 2007 Division I tournament.
 The qualifying round teams were split into two groups of six with the top four advancing to the playoff round, and the bottom two eliminated from advancing.
 The playoff round was a knockout stage towards the gold medal game.
 The Championship was played in Riga, Latvia.
 Sweden won the gold medal game, defeating the Czech Republic 4–0.
-Although Kazakhstan and Slovenia were relegated to Division I for 2007.
+Kazakhstan and Slovenia were relegated to Division I for 2007.